History of Gilston by John Clarke

 The occupants of the new red-brick houses, used to nothing more than a timber-framed shack, looked in awe upon these comparatively fine abodes.
 Most were semi-detached, comprising one up and one down, that is, bedroom upstairs and living-room downstairs, with possibly a small scullery/pantry: a stone-floored room used to store food, and with a sink, but no running water.
 There was no lighting, this being provided by portable oil lamps, but heating was available in most rooms in the form of open fireplaces.
 Cooking was done by means of a range in the living-room, a metal oven heated by a coal fire.
 The range was adored by the family cat which could roast its fur while sitting underneath.
 Outside was a coalplace to store fuel, a garden to grow fruit and vegetables and a wash-house with a copper, a cauldron into which went all the laundry.
 The copper was again heated by a fire.
 Drying was by the use of a mangle, a large pair of wooden rollers turned by hand, followed by drying at the fireside, or outside on a washing line.

 Boiling water from the copper could also be ladled into a tin bath for bath-time, and shared by family members (the water, that is, not the bath!).
-The water supply was from a pump in the garden, an ornate metal item; none now survive.
+The water supply was from a well situated in the garden, and subsequently from a garden pump, an ornate metal item; none now survive.
 And finally, the most indispensable outside loo (the privy): bucket-style, it was emptied by the user.
 Even man’s best friend was not forgotten: most cottages had a dog kennel.

 There was of course a debit side, even though, compared to what had gone before, the cottages were heaven.
 Most families consisted of husband and wife and anything up to a dozen children, maybe more.
 It was a tight fit, to say the least.
 And houses had no damp-courses, and could become chronically damp.